decanus/research/README.md

   - [Causal Ordering](./ordering/causal_ordering.md)
   - [Time, Clocks, and the Ordering of Events in a Distributed System](./ordering/time_order.md)

+General [notes](./notes/) are also contained, these are often not complete.

 For more long form posts see [my blog](https://dean.eigenmann.me/blog).